 - Beanie

 - Rain coat: I use an Arc’teryx Beta Lt Hybrid Jacket (Amazon).
 It’s pricey but lightweight and effective.
+My previous one–a staple on hikes and my day-to-day life during winter in Seattle–lasted nine years before needing replacement.

 - As needed: